Solid-state platform for cooperative quantum dynamics driven by correlated emission: Single-excitation sector

-Figure~\ref{Fig22}(c) show the decay rates of the single-excitation modes of a chain of $N=40$ solid-state spin defects as function of lattice constant $a/\lambda$.
-As the interqubit distance increases, the effective qubit-qubit dissipative interaction decreases and the collective decay rates approach the spontaneous emission rate of a single atom.
-Conversely, for smaller lattice constants, one can observe a reduction in the decay rate, which indicates the formation of subradiant states.
+In the following, we investigate the properties of the single-excitation sector of a qubit array of finite size.
+By utilizing the property that the non-Hermitian Hamiltonian $\mathcal{H}_{eff}$ commutes with the particle number operator $\hat{n}=\sum_{\alpha}\sigma_\alpha^+\sigma_\alpha^-$, i.e., $\hat{n} \mathcal{H}_{eff}-\mathcal{H}_{eff}\hat{n}=0$, one can characterize its eigenstates within each excitation manifold.
+To this end, we expand $\mathcal{H}_{eff}$ in the basis $\{\ket{\phi_\alpha}\}$, such that $\mathcal{H}_{eff,\alpha\beta}=\bra{\phi_\alpha}\mathcal{H}_{eff}\ket{\phi_\beta}$, where $\ket{\phi_\alpha}=\ket{\uparrow,\cdots,\uparrow,\downarrow_\alpha,\uparrow,\cdots,\uparrow}$ represents the state in which only the $\alpha$th spin is excited.
+Next, by diagonalizing the matrix $\mathcal{H}_{eff}$, we obtain a set of eigenvalues $\{E_m\}$, with $1\leq\,m\leq\,N$, whose imaginary part corresponds to the decay rate of the single-excitation modes.
+Figure~\ref{Fig22}(c) shows the decay rates of the single-excitation modes of a chain of $N=40$ solid-state spin defects as a function of the (renormalized) lattice constant $a/\lambda$.
+As the interqubit distance increases, the effective qubit-qubit dissipative interaction decreases and the collective decay rates approach the spontaneous emission rate of a single qubit.
+Conversely, for smaller lattice constants, one can observe a reduction in the minimum decay rates, which indicates the formation of subradiant states.
 Remarkably, when the interparticle distance reaches the critical point $a/\lambda=\pi$, the most subradiant decay rate experiences a significant drop, approaching zero as suggested by the infinite array analysis.
-Figure~\ref{Fig22}(d) shows the decay rate $\Gamma_1$ of the most subradiant state $|\psi_1^R\rangle$ as function of the number $N$ of solid-state spin defects.
+Figure~\ref{Fig22}(d) shows the decay rate $\Gamma_1$ of the most subradiant state $|\psi_1^R\rangle$ as a function of the number $N$ of solid-state spin defects.
 For an interqubit distance $a/\lambda=0.1$ the relaxation rate of the most subradiant state approaches quickly zero even for a finite chain.